nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 #### Find Event in event list : `findEvent`

-Similar to findMember, findEvent allows you to instantly find your event among your multiple events.
+Similar to `findMember`, `findEvent` allows you to instantly find your event among your multiple events.

 Here’s how you can use it:
 `findEvent EVENT_NAME [MORE_NAMES]`